-Since there is a plethora of diverse information and content on the web regarding sex, sexuality, and identity related to Muslims, I wanted to create a space where anyone, particularly those that identify as Muslim can go and explore what is currently being discussed or find information they may not get elsewhere or just share experiences and get support.
+Since there is a plethora of diverse information and content on the web regarding sex, sexuality, and identity related to Muslims, I wanted to create a space where anyone, particularly those that identify as Muslim can go and explore what is currently being discussed and find information they may not get elsewhere or just share experiences and get support.
 I will try to highlight as many diverse voices as I can from an inclusive, sex positive framework around Muslims and sexuality.

 My Curatorial Philosophy

-My interest in this topic emerged from the course readings doing graduate studies, my work in the community health sector and from my personal experience as a Muslim woman growing up in North America.
+My interest in this topic emerged from course readings doing my graduate studies, my work in the community health sector and from my personal experience as a Muslim woman growing up in North America.
 As a community health promoter, primarily in the area of sexual health, my clients have mostly been young adults of colour, specifically from Black and new immigrant populations.
-Working with these groups, I discovered a high proportion were of Muslim backgrounds.
-In the workshops I developed over the course of our interactions, I also learnt that they – the women in particular – had limited sexual knowledge.
-I related to that sense of ignorance since, as a teenager and a young woman growing up in the U.S., I also had limited access to sexual health information; certainly there was nothing that contradicted the established communal view of sexually active behaviour as synonymous with sin, pain, high risk and disease.
+Working with these groups, I discovered a high proportion were of Muslim background.
+In the workshops I developed over the course of our interactions, I also learnt that most of my clients – women in particular – had limited sexual knowledge.
+I related to that sense of ignorance since, as a teenager and a young woman growing up in the U.S., I also had limited access to sexual health information; certainly, there was nothing that contradicted the established communal view of sexually active behaviour as synonymous with sin, pain, high risk and disease.
 In other words, there was little emphasis placed on “developing critical thinking and decision-making skills or a healthy self-concept in relation to the body, sexuality, and spirituality” (Mohajir, Azmat & Parvez, n.d.,p.
 2).
 Thus, through the class readings and my own experience, I know that knowledge of sex, sexuality and relationships is a big part of transitioning into adulthood.
 Lack of access to such knowledge can be crippling, both for one’s social and psychological development and the potential impact on one’s physical health.

 Questions Driving My Inquiry